 We also analyzed harvest by month for bull trout taken from Lake Koocanusa (Figure 5).
-The results were similar for all six seasons.
-We found that, as expected, catch rate was low during summer months and through spawning in September.
+The trends were similar for all six seasons.
+We found that, as expected, the catch rate was low during summer months and through spawning in September.
 Harvest on adult bull trout increased substantially as they returned to the reservoir from spawning streams.
-The percent of harvest in February for the 2010 - 2011 season was the lowest on record.
+Harvest spiked in December for the first time since 2005.
+The percent of harvest in February for the 2011 - 2012 season was similar to the previous season which was the lowest on record.

 Figure 5.
-Percent of total harvest of bull trout by month from Lake Koocanusa through the 2010 - 2011 season.
+Percent of total harvest of bull trout by month from Lake Koocanusa through the 2011 - 2012 season.

 Bull trout anglers also reported harvest by zone.
-During the 2010 - 2011 season, zonal harvest continued to follow a similar pattern to the previous years (Figure 6).
-The increased harvest in November likely coincides with increased fall fishing for trophy rainbow trout, hunting season nearing its end and the return of spawning adult bull trout and their partial recovery to better fitness.
-Harvest was greater in the northern zone during January but in the south during February likely because there fewer days of quality ice formed north of the Koocanusa Bridge after January that allowed for a relatively safe ice fishery.
-This is the first year on record that harvest decreased in the north end of the reservoir between January and February.
-Part of the reason is the kokanee ice fishery never started so those additional anglers that could catch bull trout weren't fishing.
-In addition, the condition of large bull trout caught was generally poor and more were released than other years.
+During the 2011 - 2012 season, zonal harvest continued to follow a similar pattern to the previous years (Figure 6).
+The increased harvest in November and December likely coincides with increased fall fishing for trophy rainbow trout, hunting season nearing its end and the return of spawning adult bull trout and their partial recovery to better fitness.
+Harvest was greater in the northern zone from November through January but the south and middle portion of the reservoir had increased harvest during February likely because there fewer days of quality ice formed north of the Koocanusa Bridge after January that would have allowed for a relatively safe ice fishery.

 Figure 6.
-Bull trout harvest by zone (Zone A = Libby Dam to Tenmile Creek; Zone B = Tenmile Creek to Koocanusa Bridge; Zone C = Koocanusa Bridge to Canadian Border) from Lake Koocanusa during the 2010 - 2011 season.
+Bull trout harvest by zone (Zone A = Libby Dam to Tenmile Creek; Zone B = Tenmile Creek to Koocanusa Bridge; Zone C = Koocanusa Bridge to Canadian Border) from Lake Koocanusa during the 2011 - 2012 season.